-Everyone wants to be financially independent, stable, responsible or happy; however, what does that actually mean?
+Everyone wants to be financially independent, stable, responsible, or happy; however, what does that actually mean?
 Is it having all your debt paid off?
 Is it having lots of money in a savings account?
-Is it having many investments?
-Is it being in a higher socioeconomic class?
+Or is it being in a higher socio-economic class?

 As Robert Kiyosaki said, “The key to financial freedom and great wealth is a person’s ability or skill to convert earned income into passive income or portfolio income”.

 The lack of financial understanding by consumers has been signaled as one of the main reasons behind personal financial problems faced by the majority of people.
-Too many people just don’t have knowledge for savvy financial decision-making, and that does not bode well for families, their communities or the country.
+Too many people just don’t know savvy financial decision-making, which does not bode well for families, their communities, or the country.

-Financial stability might sound confusing but it’s just a way of describing the financial system when it’s fulfilling its basic roles.
+Financial stability might sound confusing, but it’s just a way of describing the financial system when it’s fulfilling its fundamental roles.
 Becoming financially stable is achievable, and it’s entirely in your hands.
-Your financial behavior is what will lead to a stable economic existence and depending on how you look at it there are several components to follow for financial freedom:
+Your financial behavior will lead to a permanent economic existence, and depending on how you look at it, there are several components to follow for financial freedom:

-- Control your expenses: Keep an accurate list of the money coming in and going out.
-Add up each cent for a month so you actually know your budget and where it comes from and goes.
+Keep an accurate list of the money coming in and going out.
+Add up each cent for a month, so you actually know your budget and where it comes from and goes.
 Get rid of any unnecessary expenses.

-- Credit/Debt management: Having debt does not mean you are financially unstable.
-Those who handle debt well are most likely building good credit history and increasing their credit score.
-It’s important to maintain a good credit score, and you can help this along by charging only as much as you can afford to pay off each month.
+Having debt does not mean you are financially unstable.
+Those who handle debt well are most likely building a good credit history and increasing their credit score.
+It’s crucial to maintain a good credit score, and you can help this along by charging only as much as you can afford to pay off each month.

-- Consumer Protections.
-Protecting your assets, future investments and your personal information against scams, tricks, and traps is another important aspect of financial stability.
+Protecting your assets, future investments, and personal information against scams, tricks, and traps is another critical aspect of financial stability.
 Knowing your rights and consumer protection is a vital part of keeping your finances in order.

-- Plan your future: Putting away money for retirement or money for college for your children will help you become more financially stable.
+Putting away money for retirement or pay for college for your children will help you become more financially stable.
 Avoid impulse purchases.
 These are one of the most negatively affecting aspects of your financial stability.
-Fix this problem and you’ll notice immediate and positive effects.
+Fix this problem, and you’ll notice immediate and positive effects.

-- Invest: The best investment you can make is investing in yourself; it will pay you dividends for a lifetime.
-First of all build up a strong financial background in order to jump into investments pool.
+The best investment you can make is investing in yourself; it will pay you dividends for a lifetime.
+First of all, build up a strong financial background to jump into the investment pool.
 Investing is an ever-evolving, complicated process that requires knowledge, vision, and intuition.
-Although we claim to be rational decision makers, we are emotional human beings affected by our moods, values, crowd psychology, past experiences, fear, and greed.
+Although we claim to be rational decision-makers, we are emotional human beings affected by our moods, values, crowd psychology, past experiences, fear, and greed.
 Investing is also a science because to succeed, you must understand and apply scientific principles like diversification, asset allocation, valuation, correlation, probability, and much more.
 Staying ahead of the market and studying emerging vehicles for investment is also critical.
 For example, the latest investment boom in cryptocurrencies has left many experienced investors scratching their heads and missing out on colossal returns.
 It’s normal to fear what we don’t know, but no successful investor can afford to miss an opportunity of that magnitude for their lack of knowledge.
 Investing your money will help build financial stability.
 Make your money grow by investing in stocks, bonds, and mutual funds.
 Most investments come with a level of risk, though, so always seek the help of an investment professional before diving in.

-- Make a goal: Making a goal for the future is very important to mark for the agile financial literacy, and it will give you something to work towards.
+Making a goal for the future is vital to mark for the agile financial literacy, and it will give you something to work towards.
 Small and large goals both work to motivate you.
 Try setting a goal to earn an extra €100 a month.
 Or just try to set a goal to be debt-free in 18 months.
-Both give you something you can actually focus on.
+Both give you something you can focus on.

 Financial stability can mean different things to different people.
-In part, the way you feel about money or personally obtained experiences may affect your comfort level of financial stability and mobility.
+In part, the way you feel about money or personally obtained experiences may affect your comfort level of financial security and mobility.

-Economic mobility is the ability to change your wealth, that is, move up or down in your socio-economic standing.
+Economic mobility is the ability to change your wealth by moving up or down in your socio-economic standing.
 It’s calculated by looking at your income, total earnings, or wealth.

 Mobility can be difficult depending upon the socio-economic status you were born into, as well as where you were born into it.
 Research has found that children born into poverty (the bottom 20%) have only a 2.8% chance of moving into the top 20%.
-In essence, depending upon where you were born, your chances for upward mobility may be poor.
+In essence, depending upon where you were born, your opportunities for upward mobility may be weak.

 The hope for many parents is that their children will make more money than they did.
 The trend, however, has been declining.
 Of people born in 1940, 92% earned more than their parents had.
-For children born in 1984, that number declined, with only half of those children earning more than their parents had.
-While there are other factors at play, such as The New Deal boosting the middle class, over the years, the middle class has shown the greatest declines in mobility.
+For children born in 1984, that number dropped, with only half of those children making more than their parents had.
+While there are other factors at play, such as The New Deal boosting the middle class, over the years, the middle class has shown the most significant declines in mobility.

 One of the best ways to improve your mobility upward is through education.
 With a college education, it’s possible to start on a higher rung with a higher income right out of the gate.
 Unfortunately, the college has become more and more expensive; thus, if you’re not already in the upper-middle or upper class, paying for a college education may seem out of reach.

-Financial knowledge is the capability how to manage the money in different usage, including the monitoring of day to day financial matters in the market and make the right choices for “financial literate” people’s needs.
+Financial knowledge is the ability to manage the money in different usage, including the monitoring of day to day financial matters in the market and making the right choices for “financially literate” people’s needs.

 But can financial knowledge be linked conceptually to financial stability?
-Let’s review some of the stylised facts in this modern and exciting literature:
+Let’s review some of the stylized facts in this modern and exciting literature:

-- You should never trust anyone more than you trust your own research and due diligence.
-There are many honest, knowledgeable investment advisors who are doing the best they can with the knowledge and information they have, but that doesn’t mean they know what the future holds.
+You should never trust anyone more than you trust your own research and due diligence.
+Many honest, knowledgeable investment advisors are doing their best with the knowledge and information they have, but that doesn’t mean they know what the future holds.
 Investing is a gamble, no matter where on the risk scale your assets are.
 It’s always best to operate from the assumption that the investment advice you receive is biased (because everyone is biased).
 You are the only person who doesn’t have a conflict of interest with your wealth.